PatrickMaiyer/Portapack_Wiki/Recon.md

 * measurement is done in lock_wait msecs
 * at each loop if the mean db is > squelch, it's a lock
 * in that mode you need consecutive nb_locks to match a frequency
-* if the lock_wait is too low according to your settings it's going to be coloured yellow / red
 * it's quicker because we do not wait lock_wait to get nb_locks, it's matching as soon as the counter is reached.
-It can also miss signals since it's rigorous
+It can also miss signals since it's rigorous and skip if there is a gap between matches

 ## Sparse
 * measurement is done in lock_wait msecs
 * at each loop if the mean db is > squelch, it's a lock
 * we need nb_locks before lock_wait expires, but we can have some that are not matching, the lock_count is kept until nb_locks or the timer is set
 * it may take longer: any first match is going to trigger a delay of lock_wait, which wait until it reach 0 or nb_locks is reached.
 It's less sensible to bad reception
+* the lock duration timer can be yellow colored to indicate that you're not leaving enough time for a SPARSE match of nb_locks to happen

 # Frequencies to scan
 The application parses `FREQMAN\RECON.TXT`  by default.
 If you set something else in the OPT menu under input, then the specified file will be used